mazurowski-lab/osteoarthritis-classification/README.md

 ./image_final_gui
 ```

-step3: it will generate a window with two button on the top, then click "import" to import the dicom image
+step3: it will generate a window with two button on the top, then click "import" to import the dicom image.

-step4: wait for about 30 seconds, the result will show on window
+step4: wait for about 30 seconds, the result will show on window.

-step5: click "save" button to choose the path to save the png and txt result
+step5: click "save" button to choose the path to save the png and txt result.

 ## run source code under python environment
- step1: setup docker environment on linux
+ step1: setup docker environment on linux.
- step2: go to root folder
+ step2: go to root folder.
 ### version 1:
 run command:
 ```